 Hankering for some peace and quiet away from the world?
 Camping in Lamington National Park is a great idea for couples, families or those flying solo!
 Choose from a range of campsites with varying degrees of remoteness.
 O’Reilly’s Rainforest Retreat is situated in the heart of Lamington National Park and offers a range of family-friendly activities including bird walks, glow worm experiences and flying fox adventures.
 For the grown-ups, the Canungra Valley Vineyards is just a short drive down the road and offers regular tastings.
 But how could we forget to mention the stunning nature walks around the area?
 If you want to go out ultimate bush, there’s a hike through Binna Burra that lasts for several days and will take you into true wilderness.

 Making a livelihood off the land can be tough.
 There are so many things that are out of a farmer’s control, including the wage they take home at the end of the day, much of which gets put back into the farm.
 This can be stressful and is evidence as to why farmers need to fit in breaks away.

-The good news is that there are ways that you can enjoy a mini holiday without breaking the bank.
+The good news is that there are ways that you can enjoy a holiday without breaking the bank.
 Rural Aid is a charity aiming to support Australian farmers experiencing difficulties.
-One of their programs focuses on encouraging farmers to take a holiday and assisting with this financial cost.
+One of their programs focuses on encouraging mini holidays for farmers and assisting with the financial cost.
 Families and individuals choose to be ‘holiday hosts’ and offer up their homes and properties for farming families to use for a well-deserved break.
 Contact them here for enquiries.